Wilmington, NC Distracted Driving Accident Lawyer

 Texting & Driving Is Dangerous — We Hold Negligent Drivers Accountable

 While technology has its advantages, the use of electronic devices—specifically cellphones—while operating a car or truck can leave people injured or dead.
 Investigations require a thorough review and analysis of cellphone records.
-The process is complicated, especially when cellphone companies do not keep adequate records of a customer's activities.
-That’s where we can help.
+The process is complicated, especially when cellphone companies do not keep adequate records of a customer’s activities.
+That’s where our car accident attorneys can help.
 While we recognize that no amount of compensation can take away the pain you or your family member has endured, filing a claim can help to ease the financial burdens.